 FREQUENTLY ASKED QUESTIONS

-Q: What is an independent college access counselor?
+Q: What is an independent educational consultant (IEC) or college access counselor?

-A: Independent college access counselors do not work for a high school or college, but rather work individually with students to provide one-on-one guidance as a student navigates the process of deciding where to apply, how to create a strong application package, and ultimately how to choose among admissions offers.
+A: Independent educational consultants (sometimes referred to as IECs or college access counselors) do not work for a high school or college, but rather work individually with students to provide one-on-one guidance as a student navigates the process of deciding where to apply, how to create a strong application package, and ultimately how to choose among admissions offers.

-Q: Why should we consider hiring an independent college counselor?
+Q: Why should we consider hiring an independent educational consultant?

 Q: Won't hiring a counselor make the process more impersonal?
 I want to take college road trips with my child, bonding and creating lasting memories.
 If we turn it over to a professional, where's the fun?